 4. During feature extraction, it is also important to consider the mathematical transformation of features based on their relationship with the target metric.
 This helps improve overall accuracy and efficiency.

-5. The final step is to do an analysis to find the best predictive model based on the above factors.
+5. The final step is to do an analysis to find the best predictive analytics model based on the above factors.
 A careful combination of predictors performs better customer prediction by considering multiple aspects of your customers and their behaviours.
 This technique leads to higher efficiency.

 Irrespective of the end goal, predictive modelling can help a company transform piles of customer data into valuable insights and help a company gain the competitive edge over their peers by predicting what the future will look like.
 To say that it is a game changer is putting it mildly.
 By figuring out what makes a customer tick and predicting their purchasing patterns for the future, companies can gain the first-mover advantage that will help put the odds of success dramatically in their favour.